LinuxMCE: Software components

 The LinuxMCE package is installed on the Kubuntu OS, and utilizes open source applications such as Asterisk, Xine, MythTV, VDR, Firefox, VideoLAN and SlimServer.
 64-bit versions of the LinuxMCE package are no longer under active development after 7.10.

 These programs have been given wrappers which allow them to communicate with each other, and with the Ruby scripts that control the home automation components.
 This communication is co-ordinated using a DCE (Data, Commands, Events) protocol through a program called the DCE Router.
 This added communications layer allows trigger-command features such as pausing media playback when an important phone call arrives, dimming the lights while playing a movie, and allowing media playback to follow from computer to computer whenever a Bluetooth enabled remote is carried between rooms.

 The DCE communications protocol allows a single program to present a standardized user interface, the Orbiter UI, to the various devices and applications used within the LinuxMCE system.

-Currently, LinuxMCE uses the SVN system for collaborative updates.
-An active development community for LinuxMCE has provided continuous developments in 2008, which has allowed the addition of a wide range of devices to the current LinuxMCE version.